Spidy123222/iOS-Debugging-JIT-Guides/README.md

 **Q: What is JIT?**

-A: Having JIT is required for most emulators and programs that interpret code at runtime.
-This can be useful for doing writing, execution and reading for emulating a game or doing things in web-browsers like in Safari.
+A: Having JIT is required for most emulators and programs that Re-compile code at runtime to run on the device.
+This can be useful for speeding up writing, execution and reading for emulating a game or doing things in web-browsers like in Safari because it can run faster because its not being interpited in real time which can be a big task for the cpu.

 **Q: What About Earlier Versions of iOS/iPadOS that has native JIT support?
 Why doesn't current versions have it?**